In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

-I surveyed professional real estate investors about how they approach rental property financing, and their tips for doing so with minimal fees, interest, and down payments.
-Here are eight investment property financing ideas, direct from the pros.
+I surveyed professional real estate investors about how they approach rental property loans, and their tips for doing so with minimal fees, interest, and down payments.
+Here are eight rental property financing ideas, direct from the pros.

-Private funds from friends, family, and acquaintances are the ultimate goal for many real estate investors.
+Private funds from friends, family, and acquaintances are the ultimate rental property financing goal for many investors.

-But it takes trust, and trust takes a track record of success.
-Don’t expect your investment property financing to start out this way.
+But it takes trust, and trust requires a track record of success.
+Don’t expect to finance your first property — or even your fourth — this way.

 If you’ve been around the proverbial block a few times, and have established credibility with your friends and family, consider raising some private funds from them for your next real estate investment project.